 Get new blog post ideas from LinkedIn Influencers

-With the influencers you follow on LinkedIn, note which of the posts generate lots of comments and shares.
-Chances are, those same topics might be interesting to your blog subscribers.
+With the influencers you follow on LinkedIn, note which of the posts generate lots of views, comments, and shares.
+Chances are, those same topics might be interesting to your target audience.
 Use those posts as inspiration to develop new thought leadership content on your own blog that includes your personal insights and opinions.
 Go deeper on the topic, or pull a concept from the post that resonates with you and expand on it.
-Consider linking to the original influencer post that inspired your post, and never copy someone else’s content.
-Provide original insights and thought leadership.
+Don’t forget to link to the original LinkedIn Influencer post that inspired you, and never copy someone else’s content!
+Provide unique perspective.

 Not sure which influencers to follow?
 Click here to find LinkedIn Influencers to follow.

-If you are a working person (entrepreneur/business owner, business professional, employee, or executive) and you are not marketing on LinkedIn, you are missing a huge opportunity to advance your business and your career.
-It is one of the most incredible opportunities available for building and growing your business today, and it just keeps getting better!
+If you are a working person (entrepreneur/business owner, business professional, employee, or executive) and you are not sure how to start building influence on LinkedIn, you are missing a huge opportunity to advance your business and your career.

 Download my free LinkedIn Strategy Guide for professionals which will give you 3 highly effective (and simple) steps for launching your own influence-building program on LinkedIn.